Joshmul1/discordBots/README.md

 # discordBots

+A bot to run in discord servers.
+Currently allows simple region changes for all users to reduce the need for altering role permissions.
+Also allows messages to be converted to the sponge-bob meme format.

 ## Server Region
 This allows you to change the server region from chat.
 This currently only supports EU-West and EU-Central server regions
 ### Usages: